bigpigeon.us webpage WW II - Germany > ETO > Allies Stymied, updated by RAC 23 Apr 1920.

 Timeline for The Allies Stymied phase of operations in western Europe

 The Siegfried Line included many hundreds of concrete fortifications and many thousands of concrete obstacles.
-An observant motorist can still see some remains as they drive in Germany near the border.
+An observant motorist can still see some remains while driving in Germany near the border.

 Shown in red on the map on the right are the Allied gains from September 15 to December 15 of 1944.